klimaleksus/stable-diffusion-webui-embedding-merge/README.md

 - Values lower than 0.5 and near to 0.0 are greatly reducing subject weight indeed!
 Up to its complete absence (which is not possible otherwise, for example even zero attention `(word:0)` does not eliminate "word" from the prompt)
 - High numbers might increase the presence of an object, not in quantity but in essence.
 Very high multipliers (above 10) corrupt the subject, but still don't destroy the image itself.

 Eliminating a part of the negative prompt by zeroing its vectors can be used to understand the effect of the part in question, without shifting the rest of the text otherwise.
-Since WebUI is splitting long prompts at commas (and then merging resulting parts together), simple deletion of a part might change things severely.
+Since WebUI is splitting long prompts at arbitrary commas (and then merging resulting parts together), simple deletion of a part might change things severely.

 ## Using merge expressions in prompts at runtime!

 You can actually put merge expressions in angular or curly brackets into your txt2img or img2img prompt in WebUI.
 This extension will intercept both main and negative prompts, parse and merge expressions creating temporary TI embeddings that WebUI will "see" instead of your original text.
 In generation info there will be internal meaningless names like <'EM_1'>, but extra parameter "EmbeddingMerge" will contain original merge expressions.
-To quickly restore your prompts, just paste your complete generation information (from .txt or PNG Info) into the textbox on this tab (also it should work for the official "paste" toolbar button too) – its temporary embeddings will be replaced back with expressions, for example:
+To quickly restore your prompts, just paste your complete generation information (from .txt or PNG Info) into the textbox on EM tab (also it should work for the official "paste" toolbar button too) – its temporary embeddings will be replaced back with expressions, for example:

 > a photo of <'EM_1'>
 Negative prompt: {'EM_2'}